oh2th/esp_gps_aprs_client/README.md

 ## Display
 The optional display shows current information such as configuration, connectivity and runtime position.
 ![ESPGPS Display](s/ESPGPS-display.jpg)

-The fields in display are these, and of course you can customize in the code.
+The fields in display are these, and of course you can customize it in the code.
 ```
 Wifi AP                 mycall(*)
 APRS comment